José de la Mar: The War of Independence (1821–1825)

 La Mar served as one of three men on the Supreme Governing Junta of the Republic of Peru from 22 September 1822 to 27 February 1823.

 He made strenuous efforts to obtain financing for an expedition to take the southern ports of Peru.
 Under the command of General Rudecindo Alvarado, an army marched south, but was completely defeated at the Battles of Torata and Moquegua.
-The Royalist general José Canterac, seeing the city of Lima defenseless, descended from the central mountains and occupied the Peruvian capital easily.
+The Royalist general José de Canterac, seeing the city of Lima defenseless, descended from the central mountains and occupied the Peruvian capital easily.

 The resounding failure of the expedition dented the trust that Peruvian politicians had placed in La Mar.
 Congress, at the insistence of the Peruvian army, dissolved the Supreme Government Board and relieved the triumvirate of all its political responsibilities.

 La Mar served as the President of the Congress from November 1823 to December 1823.

 La Mar resumed his military functions with the arrival of Simón Bolívar in Peru, who commissioned him to form and train new troops in Trujillo (1824).
 Having completed the assignment successfully, Bolívar entrusted La Mar with command of the Peruvian Division of the Liberation Army.

 Bolívar ordered the final attack on the Royalist troops and led the Patriot armies to the mountains of Peru.
 Both armies met on the pampas of Junín (6 August 1824), and La Mar had a decisive role in leading the attack that gave victory to the Patriot side in the Battle of Junín.
 He played the same role in the Battle of Ayacucho (9 December 1924), since it was his directives that inflicted the final defeat on the Spanish and the achievement of Peru's independence.